joaopteles/tcc_fichamentos/Fichamento.md

 # TCC 1- Fichamento
 **Nome**: João Pedro Teles de Andrades Pereira

+# Lista artigos
+1.How Developers Choose Names
+2.Understanding coordination in global software engineering: A mixed-methods study on the use of meetings and Slack 3.The Impact of Microservices on the Evolution of a Software Product Line 4.Um Levantamento de Fatores Humanos e Técnicos em Garantia de Qualidade de Projeto de Software Embarcado Aeronáutico no Brasil
+5.Lean Learning - Applying Lean Techniques to Improve Software Engineering Education 6.
+7.
+8.
+9.
+10.
+11.
+12.
+13.
+14.
+15.

 # How Developers Choose Names

 D. Feitelson, A. Mizrahi, N. Noy, A. Ben Shabat, O. Eliyahu and R. Sheffer, "How Developers Choose Names," in IEEE Transactions on Software Engineering, doi: [10.1109/TSE.2020.2976920](https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=9018121).